4144414D/pytruecrypt/README.md

     > pw-check <container> <password>
     > pw-check example.tc password
-	password appears to be valid for a TrueCrypt standard volume using the normal header using aes and ripemd password appears to be valid for a TrueCrypt standard volume using the backup header using aes and ripemd
+	password appears to be valid for a Truecrypt standard volume using the normal header using aes and ripemd password appears to be valid for a Truecrypt standard volume using the backup header using aes and ripemd

 ####pwcracker.py
 pwcracker.py is an example password cracker for Truecrypt.
 Simply provide a word list and it will attempt to crack the container.